Georgios Printezis: Málaga

-In 2009, Printezis signed a 3-year contract with an NBA escape clause after the second year, worth €3.6 million euros net income, with the Spanish ACB League club Unicaja Málaga.
+In 2009, Printezis signed a three-year contract with an NBA escape clause after the second year, worth €3.6 million net income, with the Spanish ACB League club Unicaja Málaga.

 Return to Olympiacos

 On April 27, 2011, Printezis returned to his previous club, Olympiacos Piraeus, after being transferred from Málaga.
-In the EuroLeague's 2011–12 season's Final, Printezis hit a game-winning shot, off an assist from Vassilis Spanoulis, with .7 seconds remaining on the game clock, to give Olympiacos the EuroLeague championship, with a victory over the Russian VTB United League club CSKA Moscow.
+In the EuroLeague's 2011–12 season's Final, Printezis hit a game-winning shot, off an assist from Vassilis Spanoulis, with 0.7 seconds remaining on the game clock, to give Olympiacos the EuroLeague championship, with a victory over the Russian VTB United League club CSKA Moscow.

-On July 12, 2012, Printezis signed a new three-year contract with Olympiacos.
-Prior to signing that contract, he had considered signing a three-year, 4.5 million US dollars net income contract offer from the Turkish Super League club Fenerbahçe Ülker, but he chose to stay with Olympiacos instead.
+On 12 July 2012, Printezis signed a new three-year contract with Olympiacos.
+Prior to signing that contract, he had considered signing a three-year, US$4.5 million net income contract offer from the Turkish Super League club Fenerbahçe Ülker, but he chose to stay with Olympiacos instead.
 With Olympiacos, he also won the 2012–13 season championship of the EuroLeague.
-On July 8, 2014, he extended his contract with Olympiacos until 2017.
+On 8 July 2014, he extended his contract with Olympiacos until 2017.

-On June 14, 2017, Printezis signed a three-year contract extension with Olympiacos.
-He signed a one-year extension with the team on June 16, 2020.
-On July 15, 2021, Olympiacos announced that Printezis had agreed to another one-year contract extension with the club.
+On 14 June 2017, Printezis signed a three-year contract extension with Olympiacos.
+He signed a one-year extension with the team on 16 June 2020.
+On 15 July 2021, Olympiacos announced that Printezis had agreed to another one-year contract extension with the club.

 On June 17, 2022, Printezis officially announced his retirement from playing professional club basketball, after winning the Greek Basket League championship of the 2021–22 season with Olympiacos.
 During his final season with the Reds, he served as the team's captain.